asyncapi/training/VIDEO_3_SCRIPT.md

  Ready?
 Let's get started!

-## What is AsyncAPI Spec, and how did it come about
+## What is ***AsyncAPI Spec***, and how did it come about

-AsyncAPI is an open-source specification founded by Fran Mendez in 2017.
+AsyncAPI ***is an open-source specification founded by Fran Mendez in 2017.
 Inspired by OpenAPI, it aims at making working with EDA as easy as working with REST APIs.
-But, how to do that?
+But, how to do that?***

-The Spec describes and documents message-driven APIs in a machine-readable format.
-It's protocol-agnostic, so you can use it for APIs that work over AMQP, MQTT, WebSockets, Kafka, STOMP, HTTP, etc.
+***The Spec describes and documents message-driven APIs in a machine-readable format.
+It's protocol-agnostic, so you can use it for APIs that work over AMQP, MQTT, WebSockets, Kafka, STOMP, HTTP, etc.***

-It defines a set of files required to describe an API.
-These files can then be used to create utilities, such as documentation, integration and/or testing tools.
+***It defines a set of files required to describe an API.
+These files can then be used to create utilities, such as documentation, integration and/or testing tools.***

 The AsyncAPI Specification doesn't assume any kind of software topology, architecture or pattern.
 Therefore, a server may be a message broker, a web server or any other kind of computer program capable of sending and/or receiving data.
 However, AsyncAPI offers a mechanism called "bindings".
 Those are the means of transmitting messages from a Service Component Architecture component to a web service and vice versa.
 They aims to help with more specific information about the protocol and/or the topology.
 The AsyncAPI specification settles the base for a greater and better tooling ecosystem for EDA's.

 ## What AsyncAPI brings

-Its main contribution to the world of APIs is the standardization and simplification of the methods to describe and design EDAs.
+***Its main contribution to the world of APIs is the standardization and simplification of the methods to describe and design EDAs.***

-We could even say that AsyncAPI is a specification that facilitates and simplifies working with APIs,speeding up the work of developers.
-Having defined, documented, and accepted the communication between APIs, AsyncAPI provides an increased and more efficient information control.
+***We could even say that AsyncAPI is a specification that facilitates and simplifies working with APIs,speeding up the work of developers.
+Having defined, documented, and accepted the communication between APIs, AsyncAPI provides an increased and more efficient information control.***

-AsyncAPI Initiative also develops and maintains an extensive amount of AsyncAPI tools that accelerate application development.
-The tools' mechanisms for automating complex and essential tasks facilitate code generation, documentation generation, validators, etc.
+AsyncAPI Initiative ***also develops and maintains an extensive amount of AsyncAPI tools that accelerate application development.*** The tools' mechanisms for automating complex and essential tasks facilitate code generation, documentation generation, validators, etc.

-AsyncAPI specification is maintained under the AsyncAPI Initiative.
+***AsyncAPI specification is maintained under the AsyncAPI Initiative.***

-## What is AsyncAPI Initiative, and what are its objectives
+## ***What is AsyncAPI Initiative***, and what are its objectives

-The AsyncAPI Initiative is a community that not only maintains the specification.
-The goal of the initiative is to provide proper tooling support for the spec that goes from documentation to code generation and from discovery to event management.
+The AsyncAPI Initiative ***is a community that not only maintains the specification.
+The goal of the initiative is to provide proper tooling support for the spec that goes from documentation to code generation and from discovery to event management.***

 AsyncAPI Initiative currently aims at accomplishing three main goals: